DefectDojo/django-DefectDojo/docs/content/en/getting_started/configuration.md

 ## dojo/settings/settings.dist.py

 The main settings are stored in [`dojo/settings/settings.dist.py`](https://github.com/DefectDojo/django-DefectDojo/blob/master/dojo/settings/settings.dist.py).
-It is great to use this file as a reference for what can be configured, but it shouldn't be edited directly, because changes will be overwritten when updating DefectDojo.
+It is great to use this file as a reference for what can be configured, but it shouldn\'t be edited directly, because changes will be overwritten when updating DefectDojo.
 There are several methods to change the default settings:

 ### Environment variables